chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 As it will turn out, this example of parity is oversimplified, due to the complications introduced by the aspect of a palindrome.
 The pivot of a palindrome cannot be rigorously defined until the semantic content of a palindrome's *imperfection* is reconstituted somehow.

 The third example of "*Don't nod*" demonstrates the deepening ambiguity of introducing punctuation to palindromes.
-The reversal of this sentence is the opaque "don t'nod" Now, in addition to the scrambling of the spaces, the reversed string must also have its punctuation re-sorted.
+The reversal of this sentence is the opaque *"don t'nod"*.
+Now, in addition to the scrambling of the spaces, the reversed string must also have its punctuation re-sorted.
 There is no formal method known to the author of dealing with these types of ambiguities that depend entirely on the semantic interpretation of the language under consideration, such as rules of contractions.
 The *punctuality* of a palindrome can only be described by introducing semantics into the theory.

-Similarly, the fourth attribute of palindromes, *case*, is a semantic construct that possesses no unifying syntactical properties across languages (as far as the author knows). *Case* is a semantic relationship that identifies characters in an alphabet as different manifestations of the same underlying semantic entity, i.e. "a" and "A" are the "*same*" letter.
+Similarly, the fourth attribute of palindromes, *case*, is a semantic construct that possesses no unifying syntactical properties across languages (as far as the author knows). *Case* is a semantic relationship that identifies characters in an alphabet as different manifestations of the same underlying semantic entity, i.e. *"a"* and *"A"* are regard as different *"modes"* the same letter.
 This information is not present in the syntax of a language and is an extra assumption that must be modeled accordingly.

 The aim of this analysis is to develop a theory of palindromes *independent* of semantic interpretation.
 In other words, formalizing a theory of palindromes that describes the logical structure of their aspect and parity is the goal of the current analysis.
 For this reason, all complications that arise from case and punctuality are ignored.
-The examples that are considered only deal with sentences that are meaningful without the considerations of case or punctuations.
+The examples that are considered in the following section only deal with sentences that are meaningful without the considerations of case or punctuations.

 This restriction to *aspect* and *parity* may appear restrictive; Indeed, it may be argued by introducing this restriction to the formal theory that is about to developed, it has no application to actual language.
 To this argument, it should be countered the structures uncovered in this restricted subset of language must nevertheless preserve their structure when embedded into the whole of language.